bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Now I want to do something where when I mouse out of the box, I\'m going to change the heading to, the mouse has left the box.
-It\'s another two event listeners to box; Both mouseover and mouseout.
-This is part of the power of using the add event listener method is that we can be listening for multiple events on one object, which is really handy, so let\'s do that.
-When I come back here and rather than type this off from scratch, I\'m just going to copy, paste, change this to mouseout, the mouse has left the box.
-Cool, that\'s great.
+Now I want to do something where when I mouse out of the box, I&apos;m going to change the heading to, the mouse has left the box.
+It&apos;s another two event listeners to box; Both mouseover and mouseout.
+This is part of the power of using the add event listener method is that we can be listening for multiple events on one object, which is really handy, so let&apos;s do that.
+When I come back here and rather than type this off from scratch, I&apos;m just going to copy, paste, change this to mouseout, the mouse has left the box.
+Cool, that&apos;s great.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 413/414.  (###) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">